Upload new images. The image library for this site will open in a new window.

 required to do so by the beginning of the third semester.
 Students are free to change advisors at any time, but are required to inform department staff of the change.

-The Department of Linguistics and Cognitive Science offers a small number of teaching assistantships, graduate assistantships, and/or research assistantships to Ph.D. students only.
-The awards are granted to full-time students, normally for four years (the amount of time a full-time student needs to complete the Ph.D.), and are renewed each year based on satisfactory progress in the program.
+The Department of Linguistics and Cognitive Science offers a small number of teaching assistantships, graduate assistantships, and/or research assistantships to Ph.D. students.
+The awards are granted to full-time students, normally for five years (the amount of time a full-time student needs to complete the Ph.D.), and are renewed each year based on satisfactory progress in the program.

 Students funded by the department normally work as TAs/graders for undergraduate courses or RAs in a lab setting.
 The Linguistics Department therefore requires that first-year students whose native language is not English successfully complete the University's ITA program and pass the UDIA and the University's Speak Test with a score of 45.
 The ITA program is administered in August and January; we strongly advise students to complete it in August.
 Students must score 50 or higher on the Speak Test by the start of their second semester and need to establish proof of their English proficiency by retaking the University UDIA and SPEAK tests, scoring 250 and 55, respectively by the start of their second year, or they will not continue to receive funding.